 If you’re interested in the aluminum industry, read on for a brief overview of the metal, from supply and demand to how to invest.

 As aluminum supply tightens, demand from many sectors is poised to grow.
-A Global Market Insights report estimates that the aluminum alloys market will exceed $150 billion by 2024.
-Global factors projected to drive demand and contribute to aluminum price gains include: increasing air travel, growing construction and infrastructure projects in countries with emerging economies.
+A Global Market Insights report estimates that the aluminum alloys market will exceed US$150 billion by 2024.
+Global factors projected to drive demand and contribute to aluminum price gains include increasing air travel and growing construction and infrastructure projects in countries with emerging economies.

-Similarly, major Norwegian aluminum producer Norsk Hydro’s (OTCMKTS:NHYDY) share price has risen 16.53 percent year-to-date, while Aluminum Corporation of China’s (NYSE:ACH) has gained 25.37 percent.
-The share price of Century Aluminum (NASDAQ:CENX), which US Commerce Secretary Wilbur Ross recently identified as the sole producer of aluminum used for US fighter jets, has gained 86.8 percent in 2017.
+Elsewhere, companies like the Aluminum Corporation of China’s (NYSE:ACH) have seen year-to-date gains.
+Similarly, Century Aluminum (NASDAQ:CENX), which US Commerce Secretary Wilbur Ross identified as the sole producer of aluminum used for US fighter jets, has grown year-to-date.

-China Hongqiao Group (HKEX:1378), which is the world’s largest aluminum producer, has seen its share price gain 3.37 percent year-to-date; meanwhile, Rio Tinto (NYSE:RIO,LSE:RIO,ASX:RIO), which has aluminum operations in eight countries, has enjoyed a year-to-date share price increase of 6.66 percent.
+China Hongqiao Group (HKEX:1378), which is the world’s largest aluminum producer, and Rio Tinto (NYSE:RIO,LSE:RIO,ASX:RIO), which has aluminum operations in eight countries, are other companies to consider.

-Finally, the LME offers aluminum futures contracts quoted in US currency per tonne with each contract representing 25 tonnes.
+Finally, the London Metal Exchange offers aluminum futures contracts quoted in US currency per tonne with each contract representing 25 tonnes.
 The primary aluminum cannot contain impurities greater than in the registered designation P1020A in the North American and International Registration Record entitled “International Designations and Chemical Composition Limits for Unalloyed Aluminum.”

 Don’t forget to follow us @INN_Resource for real-time news updates!